Manspear/StyleGuide/README.md

 Only make tweakable variables visible (exposed) in class defaults of any object, hide "temp" bp variables

 Tweak Exposing Prio Order
-	1. When click on actor in scene, show all tweak-variables in editor details panel.
-Don't show if variable is supposed to be shared between all instances.
-	2.

-Tweak Exposing Prio Order
-1. Editor Details Panel: Don't show if variable is supposed to be shared between all instances.
+1. `Editor Details Panel`: Don't show if variable is supposed to be shared between all instances.
-2. Class Default:
+2. `Class Default`:

 <a name="3.1"></a>
 <a name="bp-compiling"></a>